kdeldycke/kevin-deldycke-blog/content/posts/fixing-messed-up-encoding-mysql.md

     $ mysql --execute="CREATE DATABASE e107db_new CHARACTER SET=utf8"
     $ mysql --database=e107db_new < ./e107-data.sql

-And now, accentuated characters appears as they should in our database, meaning we've fixed all the mess ! :)
+And now, accentuated characters appears as they should in our database, meaning we've fixed all the mess! :)

 ![](/uploads/2011/e107-utf8-encoded-mysql-tables.png)